Shaily Menon, PhD

 Shaily received an interdisciplinary Ph.D. in Anthropology, Zoology, and Natural Resources at The Ohio State University in 1993 and was a postdoctoral fellow at the University of Massachusetts at Boston from 1994-97.
 She joined Grand Valley State University in 1998, where she is a professor in the Department of Biology and the Natural Resources Management program.
 Her teaching and research have been in the areas of environmental science, environmental ethics, conservation biology, systems dynamics, and spatial modeling.
 She has worked on collaborative and interdisciplinary research projects related to biodiversity conservation and the effects of land, sea, and climate change with students and faculty at GVSU and beyond, including in India and Brazil.

-Shaily has been the recipient of the Outstanding University Service Award, Barbara Jordan Award for Contributions to Women’s Scholarship and Leadership, and the Glenn A. Niemeyer Outstanding Faculty Award.
+Shaily has been the recipient of the Outstanding University Service Award, Barbara Jordan Award for Contributions to Women's Scholarship and Leadership, and the Glenn A. Niemeyer Outstanding Faculty Award.
 She was an ACE Fellow at San Francisco State University during 2015-16.

 She enjoys traveling, reading, writing, and learning languages.